فرح

 This matters because food is one of the last places culture lives on a daily basis.
 We wanted FARAH to take that seriously.

-FARAH speaks English, Arabic, Mandarin, Hindi, and Spanish — full UI, full recipe output, full support.
-Arabic flips the layout right-to-left, the way it should be.
-We'll add more languages over time.
+FARAH speaks English, Arabic, Mandarin, Hindi, Spanish, French, and Portuguese.
+Full UI, full recipe output, full support.
+Arabic dish names render in Amiri, the typeface this language deserves.
+We'll keep adding languages over time.

 You can switch languages any time from preferences.
 It's not buried in settings six menus deep.